coffee2code/quick-drafts-access/readme.txt

 * Build query args via add_query_args() rather than as a string
 * Skip handling a post type if it doesn't look like a post type object
 * Cast result of 'c2c_quick_drafts_access_post_types' filter as array
+* Remove is_admin() check that prevented class use outside of admin
+* Add meager unit tests
 * Add full localization support
 * Add version() to return version number of the plugin
 * Explicitly declare functions public and static